 That depends on your answers to the following questions.
 How sure am I of my career goals?
 Is there a possibility that I may change my mind after obtaining some real life experience?
 Is an advanced degree required for the career path I’ve chosen?
 Would I have difficulty adjusting to life as a student after having taken a break?
 What are all the costs involved with graduate school (e.g. program, books, living expenses, loss of income while in school)?
 Is it possible a future employer might pay my graduate tuition?
 Would I be able to handle working and going to graduate school at the same time?
 Honest answers to these questions should assist you in your decisions regarding graduate school.

 What do you need to know and do to prepare for graduate school?

-When completing applications, be certain to meet both your program's deadlines along with any deadlines set by the graduate school.
-Make sure you send all application materials to the correct addressess.
-Some institutions require paperwork to go directly to the program while others hire outside businessess to process and prioritize their paperwork.
+When completing applications, be certain to meet both your program’s deadlines along with any deadlines set by the graduate school.
+Make sure you send all application materials to the correct addresses.
+Some institutions require paperwork to go directly to the program while others hire outside businesses to process and prioritize their paperwork.
 Failure to follow directions will create a poor impression.
 This process is about putting your best foot forward every step of the way!

 If your application is selected for further review, your chosen program might call you in for an interview.
 This interview process is much the same as a job interview.
 The interviewers wish to see if you are a good fit for their program.
 When asked for references, have a predetermined list of contacts for the interview.
 Include undergraduate professors who can vouch for your undergraduate academic work.